 is a native of Chattanooga and graduated from Furman University.
 She is an alumna and current parent of Chattanooga Ballet.
 She is a graduate of Girls Preparatory School, where she was a member of Terpsichord (the school's modern dance company).
 Brooke is the Director of Admissions at The Bright School.

-Robin Morrison, Treasurer
+Robin Morrison, Vice-Chair

 is a graduate of the University of Tennessee at Chattanooga.
 Ms. Morrison has resided in Chattanooga for 22 years and currently works at First Horizon Bank as a Financial Center Manager.
 She is in her second year on the Board of Directors for Chattanooga Ballet.